 A big area for improvement is plastic bags.
 While the 5p charge may have driven down demand for carrier bags, it’s just shifted the problem.
 Supermarkets sold 1.5 billion ‘bags for life’ last year – roughly 54 per UK household.

 Campaigners say that by charging more for bags for life, giving discounts to those who reuse them or bring in their own reusable bags, supermarkets could reduce demand.

-Sign the petition to encourage Walkers to ditch plastic packaging sooner.
+Sign Greenpeace's petition telling supermarkets to ditch plastic packaging.